-- Ask for and receive information from a firm about the work history and background of the person handling your account, as well as information about the firm itself. - Receive complete information about the risks, obligations, and costs of any investment before investing. - Receive recommendations consistent with your financial needs and investment objectives. - Receive a copy of all completed account forms and agreements. - Receive account statements that are accurate and understandable. - Understand the terms and conditions of transactions you undertake. - Access your funds in a timely manner and receive information about any restrictions or limitations on access. - Receive complete information about maintenance or service charges, transaction or redemption fees, and penalties. - Discuss your grievances with compliance officer of the firm and receive prompt attention to and fair consideration of your concerns.
+- I. Ask for and receive information from a firm about the work history and background of the person handling your account, as well as information about the firm itself (including website providing mandatory information). - II.
+Receive complete information about the risks, obligations, and costs of any investment before investing. - III.
+Receive a copy of all completed account forms and rights & obligation document. - IV.
+Receive a copy of 'Most Important Terms & Conditions' (MITC). - V. Receive account statements that are accurate and understandable. - VI.
+Understand the terms and conditions of transactions you undertake. - VII.
+Access your funds in a prescribed manner and receive information about any restrictions or limitations on access. - VIII.Receive complete information about maintenance or service charges, transaction or redemption fees, and penalties in form of tariff sheet. - IX.
+Discuss your grievances with compliance officer / compliance team / dedicated grievance redressal team of the firm and receive prompt attention to and fair consideration of your concerns. - X. Close your zero balance accounts online with minimal documentation